noidexe/Enjin-Coin-Documentation/docs/godot_getting_started.md

 Alternatively you can clone the Enjin SDK [repository](https://github.com/enjin/enjin-godot-sdk) and open this in Godot.

-### Creating An An App For The Example
+### Creating A Project For The Example

 To run the demo open and run the `res://addons/enjin/example/scenes/Game.tscn` scene.
 This will start the demo, creating a working directory in the root of your project.
 You will find a `config` folder that contains a `client.cfg` and `server.cfg`.
-Before you can run the game you will need to create an app on the [Kovan Cloud](https://kovan.cloud.enjin.io) and a few tokens for the items in the demo.
+Before you can run the game you will need to create a project on the [Enjin Platform (Kovan)](https://kovan.cloud.enjin.io) and create four assets for the items in the demo.

-#### Create Example App
+#### Create Example Project

 1. [Register](https://kovan.cloud.enjin.io/signup) if you haven't already.
 2. Select `Create Project` from the `Platform` page.
 3. Give the project a name and description.
 The image is optional.
-4. Click `Save Changes` to create the app.
+4. Click `Save Changes` to create the project.

-#### Create Example Tokens
+#### Create Example Assets

-You will need to do this four times for the following tokens: shard, crown, key, and health upgrade.
+You will need to do this four times for the following assets: shard, crown, key, and health upgrade.

-1. Open your app by selecting it from the `Platform` page.
+1. Open your project by selecting it from the `Platform` page.
 2. Go to `Assets` and click `Create Asset`
 3. Set the name, total supply, value per asset, enj returned on melt, and the starting supply.
 All other settings can be left as the default.
 4. Click `Create Asset`

 #### Configuring The Example

 Next we need to configure the `server.cfg` with the required details.
-You will need the id of the identity linked to your wallet, the id and secret of the app you created, and the ids of the tokens you created.
+You will need the id of the identity linked to your wallet, the id and secret of the project you created, and the ids of the assets you created.

-##### Getting App ID And Secret
+##### Getting The Project ID And Secret

-To get the id and secret of the app you created you can go [here](https://kovan.cloud.enjin.io/graphiql) and execute the following query:
+To get the id and secret of the project you created you can go [here](https://kovan.cloud.enjin.io/graphiql) and execute the following query:

 ```graphql
 query {